-(9) Is in conformance with a duly adopted capability and development plan, and land use plan when adopted.
-However, the legislative findings of sections 7(a)(1) through 7(a)(19) of this act shall not be used as criteria in the consideration of applications by a district commission or the environmental board.

-(A) Impact of growth.
+- (9) Is in conformance with a duly adopted capability and development plan, and land use plan when adopted.
+However, the legislative findings of sections 7(a)(1) through 7(a)(19) of this act shall not be used as criteria in the consideration of applications by a district commission or the environmental board. - (A) Impact of growth.
 In considering an application, the district commission or the board shall take into consideration the growth in population experienced by the town and region in question and whether or not the proposed development would significantly affect their existing and potential financial capacity to reasonably accommodate both the total growth and the rate of growth otherwise expected for the town and region and the total growth and rate of growth which would result from the development if approved.
 After considering anticipated costs for education, highway access and maintenance, sewage disposal, water supply, police and fire services and other factors relating to the public health, safety and welfare, the district commission or the board shall impose conditions which prevent undue burden upon the town and region in accommodating growth caused by the proposed development or subdivision.
-Notwithstanding section 6088 of this title the burden of proof that proposed development will significantly affect existing or potential financial capacity of the town and region to accommodate such growth is upon any party opposing an application, excepting however, where the town has a duly adopted capital improvement program the burden shall be on the applicant.

-(B) Primary agricultural soils.
-A permit will be granted for the development or subdivision of primary agricultural soils only when it-is-demonstrated by the applicant that, in addition

-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. to all other applicable criteria, either, the subdivision or development will not significantly reduce the agricultural potential of the primary agricultural soils; or,

-(i) the applicant can realize a reasonable return on the fair market value of his land only by devoting the primary agricultural soils to uses which will significantly reduce their agricultural potential; and
+Notwithstanding section 6088 of this title the burden of proof that proposed development will significantly affect existing or potential financial capacity of the town and region to accommodate such growth is upon any party opposing an application, excepting however, where the town has a duly adopted capital improvement program the burden shall be on the applicant. - (B) Primary agricultural soils.
+A permit will be granted for the development or subdivision of primary agricultural soils only when it is demonstrated by the applicant that, in addition to all other applicable criteria, either, the subdivision or development will not significantly reduce the agricultural potential of the primary agricultural soils; or, - (i) the applicant can realize a reasonable return on the fair market value of his land only by devoting the primary agricultural soils to uses which will significantly reduce their agricultural potential; and